wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

 You can see that (assuming *Tp>>Ts*) the maximum speed up is *Tp/Ts*.
 I.e., to get a speedup of 100, 99% of your work must run perfectly parallel.
 To get a speedup of 1,000,000  (the size of modern supercomputers) 99.9999% perfect parallelism is necessary.
 Bear this in mind when setting performance goals and expectations.

 For these reasons the concepts of strong and weak scaling were introduced.
-* Strong scaling: An application shows good strong scaling if for a fixed problem size it shows a near ideal (linear in *P*) speedup.
-This is hard because of Amhdahl's law.
+* Strong scaling: An application shows good strong scaling if for a fixed problem size it shows a near ideal (linear in *P*) speedup as you add more processes.
+This is hard because of Amhdahl's law, but unfortunately is what we often want to do in molecular science.

 * Weak scaling: An application shows good weak scaling if its execution time remains constant as the amount of work is increased proportional to the number of processors.
 I.e., on bigger machines you run bigger problems that ideally have more parallelism.
 However, while this is perhaps straightforward for many grid-based engineering code for which the amount of work scales linearly with the amount of data, many chemistry and materials applications have non-linear scaling.